-Objectives DPI Priorities Regional Priorities 2.1 Provide a State-wide digital platform to facilitate engagement and collaboration 2.1.1a Maintain and develop the Weeds Extranet to provide and share information specific to the needs of weeds professionals 2.1.2a Send Weeds Extranet Bulletins to weeds professionals when new content is posted 2.1.3a Regularly update staff details in the Regions & contacts section of the Weeds Extranet, and the Contacts & links section of the DPI weeds web pages 2.1.1b Weeds professionals subscribe to the Weeds Extranet and to the Weeds Extranet - New Content Bulletin 2.1.2b Weeds professionals regularly check the Weeds Extranet 2.1.3c Weeds professionals contribute information to the Weed Extranet via weed.resource@dpi.nsw.gov.au 2.1.4b NTLLS and LCAs notify DPI of staff changes via weed.resource@dpi.nsw.gov.au 2.2 Conduct state- wide forums to bring key stakeholders together 2.2.1a Conduct State Weed Committee meetings 2.2.2a Support The Weed Society of NSW Inc. in the conduct of the NSW Weeds Conference 2.2.3a Promote the importance of weeds conferences to LCA and NTLLS managers 2.2.4a Support and attend the NSW Weeds Conference 2.2.5a Conduct other state weeds meetings that address effective and collaborative operation (eg. NSW Biocontrol Taskforce, Tropical Soda Apple Taskforce meetings) 2.2.1b LCAs and NTLLS support weeds staff to attend the NSW Weeds Conference 2.2.2b LCAs and NTLLS support The Weed Society of NSW Inc. in the conduct of the NSW Weeds Conference 2.3 Support regional meetings 2.3.1a Attend and participate in Regional Weed Committee meetings and activities 2.3.2a Attend other weeds-related meetings as appropriate 2.3.1b Conduct Regional Weed Committee meetings at least quarterly 2.3.2b Give all LCAs an opportunity to have adequate representation at Regional Weed Committee meetings 2.3.3b Publish minutes of regional meetings online.
+Objectives DPI Priorities Regional Priorities 2.1 Provide a State-wide digital platform to facilitate engagement and collaboration 2.2 Conduct state-wide forums to bring key stakeholders together 2.1.1a Maintain and develop the Weeds 2.1.1b Weeds professionals subscribe to the Weeds Extranet and to the Weeds Extranet - New Content Bulletin 2.1.2b Weeds professionals regularly check the Weeds Extranet 2.1.3c Weeds professionals contribute information to the Weed Extranet via weed.resource@dpi.nsw.gov.au 2.1.4b NTLLS and LCAs notify DPI of staff changes via weed.resource@dpi.nsw.gov.au 2.2.1b LCAs and NTLLS support weeds staff to attend the NSW Weeds Conference 2.2.2b LCAs and NTLLS support The Weed Society of NSW Inc. in the conduct of the NSW Weeds Conference 2.3 Support regional meetings Taskforce meetings) 2.3.1a Attend and participate in Regional Weed Committee meetings and activities 2.3.2a Attend other weeds-related meetings as appropriate 2.3.1b Conduct Regional Weed Committee meetings at least quarterly 2.3.2b Give all LCAs an opportunity to have adequate representation at Regional Weed Committee meetings 2.3.3b Publish minutes of regional meetings online.
 2.3.4b Give all weeds professionals the opportunity to contribute information to the NTRWC.
 2.3.5b Conduct other regional weeds meetings that address effective and collaborative LCA operations 2.3.6b NTRWC invite and encourage attendance of representatives from other state agencies/utilities and other key stakeholder

-Objectives DPI Priorities Regional Priorities 2.4 Enhance communication from the State Weeds Committee to weeds professionals 2.4.1a Publish the outcomes of meetings of the State Weeds Committee on the Weeds Extranet 2.4.2a Provide outcomes of meetings of the State Weed Committee to the Regional Weed Coordinators 2.4.1b Inform the State Weeds Committee of relevant issues that require state-wide discussion/determination by emailing swc.secretariat@dpi.nsw.gov.au 2.5 Build an understanding of weeds management responsibilities with the upper management of LCAs 2.5.1a Review, rename and publish the "Noxious Weed Handbook for Councils and Councillors" and align it to weeds management compliance standards 2.5.2a Provide support and engage with all levels of the LCAs 2.5.1b Contribute content and provide reviews for the "Noxious Weed Handbook for Council and Councillors" when requested2.5.2b Distribute the "Noxious Weed Handbook for Council and Councillors" 2.6 Enhance reporting and strategic planning 2.6.1a Distribute regional information collected within the Biosecurity Information System (BIS) 2.6.1b Contribute to the BIS in line with the NSW Weeds Metadata Standard2.6.2b Undertake analysis of BIS data and prepare regional maps and reports for NTRWC
+Objectives DPI Priorities Regional Priorities 2.4 Enhance communication from the State Weeds Committee to weeds professionals 2.4.1a Publish the outcomes of meetings of the State Weeds Committee on the Weeds Extranet 2.4.2a Provide outcomes of meetings of the State Weed Committee to the Regional Weed Coordinators 2.4.1b Inform the State Weeds Committee of relevant issues that require state-wide discussion/determination by emailing swc.secretariat@dpi.nsw.gov.au 2.5 Build an understanding of weeds management responsibilities with the upper management of LCAs 2.5.1a Review, rename and publish the "Noxious Weed Handbook for Councils and Councillors" and align it to weeds management compliance standards 2.5.2a Provide support and engage with all levels of the LCAs 2.5.1b Contribute content and provide reviews for the "Noxious Weed Handbook for Council and Councillors" when requested 2.5.2b Distribute the "Noxious Weed Handbook for Council and Councillors" 2.6 Enhance reporting and strategic planning 2.6.1a Distribute regional information collected within the Biosecurity Information System (BIS) 2.6.1b Contribute to the BIS in line with the NSW Weeds Metadata Standard 2.6.2b Undertake analysis of BIS data and prepare regional maps and reports for NTRWC